SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ClientObjectExtensions.84242e1a.md

 ### Parameters
 #### clientObject
 &emsp;&emsp;Type: T
-&emsp;&emsp; Ensures that particular property is loaded on the Microsoft.SharePoint.Client.ClientObject and immediately returns this property
+&emsp;&emsp; Ensures that particular property is loaded on the